-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed below by the following persons in the capacities indicated on December 1, 2014:
+Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed below by the following persons in the capacities indicated on January 29, 2015:

 By: /s/ DAVID GLADSTONE

-David Gladstone
+- David Gladstone

 Chief Executive Officer and Chairman of the

 Board of Directors

 (principal executive officer)

+ъ / / MELICCA MORRICOM

 By: /s/ MELISSA MORRISON

 Melissa Morrison

 Chief Financial Officer

 (principal financial officer)

+Dru

-By:
+By: ·

 Terry L. Brubaker

 Vice Chairman, Chief Operating Officer,

 Director

 By:

+Бу.
 David A.R.
 Dullum

 Executive Vice President and Director

 By:

-Anthony W. Parker
+٠. Anthony W. Parker

 Director

 By:

 Michela A. English

 Director

-By: /s/ David Gladstone David Gladstone Attorney-in-fact
+By: /s/ David Gladstone David Gladstone

+Attorney-in-fact

 By:

 Paul W. Adelgren

 Director

 By:

 John H. Outland

 Director

-By: /s/ Walter H. Wilkinson, Jr.
+By:

-Walter H. Wilkinson, Jr.
+- Walter H. Wilkinson, Jr.

 Director

-By: /s/ Caren D. Merrick
+Ву:

-• Caren D. Merrick
+Caren D. Merrick

 Director